 About this site

 My website has been online since 2013.
-It serves me as a personal wiki where I collect my writing and thoughts.
-Some pages are rougher and less presentable while others are more polished and suitable for other readers.
+It serves as my personal wiki where I collect writing and thoughts.
+Some pages are rougher and most useful for me, while others are more polished and made for other readers.
 Cam Pegg’s defunct “Notes to Self” listed the site as a “digital garden”.

-1. Takes Pandoc Markdown text and TOML metadata;
+1. Take Pandoc Markdown text and TOML metadata

-4. Places the HTML in a page template configured using global and page metadata.
+4. Inject the HTML into a Jinja page template configured using global and page metadata

 Influences on the site include Wikipedia, the Tcler’s Wiki, Ward Cunningham’s wiki, the Memex and Ted Nelson’s writings, TiddlyWiki, TV Tropes, Everything2, and Everything Shii Knows.